Hand Made Mexican Tiles suitable for bathrooms and kitchens walls.

 38 inset tiles – 5 x 5cm.

-We hold the broadest range of hand made Mexican tiles in the UK.
-Our tiles have freatured in House and Garden (March 2015) and Elle Decorations ( April 2015).
-Milagros’ hand made Mexican tiles are of the highest quality.
-They are preferred by architects and designers.
+We hold the broadest range of handmade Mexican tiles in the UK.
+Our tiles have featured in House and Garden (March 2015) and Elle Decorations (April 2015).
+Milagros’s handmade Mexican tiles are of the highest quality, preferred by architects and designers.
 They have been used in restaurants throughout the UK, Europe, Middle East and Russia.
 (Please see the list opposite for recent commissions).

-Delivery is £9 per 100 tiles or part 100 tiles.
-400-1600 delivery is approximately £36 per pallet.
+Delivery is £10 per 100 tiles or part 100 tiles.
+400-1600 delivery is approximately £60 per pallet.
 These delivery prices are consistent throughout the UK mainland except for Northern Ireland, Highlands and Islands and remoter parts of UK.
-We delivery to Northern Ireland, Republic of Ireland, countries in Europe and all over the World.
+We deliver to Northern Ireland, Republic of Ireland, countries in Europe and all over the world.
 The website will quote for Europe but outside of Europe please call for a quote.
 If unsure please call.
-We have a shop in London and a warehouse in Bristol and tiles can be collected from either of these places.
+We have a shop in London and a warehouse in Bristol and tiles can be collected from either.

 Hand Made Tiles for Milagros by Winnie Herbstein.